bernhard-42/jupyter-cadquery/README.md

 _Jupyter-CadQuery_ is now a 3 layer project:

 1. **[three-cad-viewer](https://github.com/bernhard-42/three-cad-viewer)**
    This is the complete CAD viewer written in Javascript with _[threejs](https://github.com/mrdoob/three.js/)_ being the only dependency.
 There is are a bunch of [live examples](https://bernhard-42.github.io/three-cad-viewer/example.html) and an [API documentation](https://bernhard-42.github.io/three-cad-viewer/Viewer.html).
-This layer could also serve as the viewer for a CadQuery integration into VS Code (anybody willing to give it a try?)

 2. **[cad-view-widget](https://github.com/bernhard-42/cad-viewer-widget)**
    A thin layer on top of _cad-viewer-widget_ that wraps the CAD viewer into an [ipywidget](https://github.com/jupyter-widgets/ipywidgets).
 The API documentation can be found [here](https://bernhard-42.github.io/cad-viewer-widget/cad_viewer_widget/index.html)